 Finding purpose through pro bono

 Like many children, while growing up I was unsure of what I wanted to be.
 Although my career continues to be written as I make my way through life, having a desire to help people was something I discovered about myself early on.
-Now as an Organizational Change Management Lead, I draw the most inspiration from helping nonprofits and have a deep appreciation for the work they do.
+Now, I draw the most inspiration from helping nonprofits and have a deep appreciation for the work they do.

 Valuable lessons in change management